joshkour/firmchecker/README.md

 B) Consider RBAC (Role-based access control) to provide a form of security based on permissions to restrict certain access to system components and data.
 This will provide a more manageable way of providing access to users of the system.

 The user of the system will be assigned a Role, where permissions are attached to a given role.
-Depending on the role a user has, they will restricted to certain areas of the system and data.
+Depending on the role a user has, they will be restricted to certain areas of the system and data.

 Example roles:
 - Admin
 - Organisation
 - User

 Example access for view components:
 - view_profile_activity